Asking questions drives the sales process by allowing you to understand the challenges, fears, hopes and desires of your prospect.

 A better tactic is to ask what's holding them back from getting started.
 This gives you an opportunity to address their concerns and remove the obstacles that are in the way - without having to sacrifice margin.

 Asking the right questions can give you an edge in selling, but the wrong ones can sink a call in seconds.
-Give yourself more opportunities to have a discussion, and better chances to close with a sale by avoiding these 5 questions:
+Give yourself more opportunities to have a discussion, and better chances to close with a sale by avoiding these five bad sales questions:

 - How are you?